roy-276/Near-Support-App/contract/README.md

         }
     }

-Here we define all the implementations and methods that will be available on the Support object.
+Here I define all the implementations and methods that will be available on the Support object.

     #[near_bindgen]
     impl Support {
         ...// Implementation here...
     }

-The deposit method allows the fans to deposit a certain amount that they would wish to use in their support quest.\
+The deposit method allows the client to deposit NEAR tokens that they would wish to use in their support quest.\
-The data is stored in a hashmap with the fan's account_id as the key and the deposit as the value.
+The data is stored in a hashmap with the client's account_id as the key and the deposit as the value.

     #[payable]
     pub fn deposit(&mut self) {